lab319/Cancer_classification_paracancerous_tissues/README.md

 ## 4.How to use our program and obtain output metrics
 1.In the 'input data' folder, you need to upload a txt file of DNA methylation data of paracancerous tissues and name it 'data.txt'.
 Besides, you need upload a txt file of sample label(early stage or late stage) and name it 'label.txt'.
 For 'data.txt', we recommend that you can set each row as a sample and each column as a CpG site.

-2.Now, you can run the model in the
+2.Now, you can run the model in the 'machine_learning_models' folder.
+For each model, you need to input the data and label in turn.

+3.After the program is executed, you can obtain evaluation metrics of the model.

+4.In the 'tumor_specific_multiclass_classifier' folder, you need provide DNA methylation data of paracancerous tissues from some types of cancer and integrate them.
+Rows and columns of the data correspond to samples and CpG sites, respectively.
+Besides, you need provide the label of the corresponding cancers to realize multi classification of cancer types.